Sep 19, 2024

 Have you ever wondered how your heart reacts to art?
 The AGO is giving visitors an innovative opportunity to discover more about themselves and their relationship with art through the power of wearable technology.

-From September 17 to November 12, the Art Rate Monitor invites visitors to uncover which artworks captivated them the most, discover patterns in their preferences, and even, find out their colour palette.
+From September 17 to November 19, the Art Rate Monitor invites visitors to uncover which artworks captivated them the most, discover patterns in their preferences, and even, find out their colour palette.
 A first-of-its-kind experience, participants can take part by wearing a lanyard and heart rate monitor wristband as they move through the Gallery.
 At the end of their visit, they’ll receive a digital wrap report with personalized insights on which artworks they responded to and an art persona they can share with followers on social media.
 This experience is free with admission to the AGO.

-To help us learn more about how and why art makes us feel different emotions, Foyer spoke with Melissa Smith, Program Curator, Collaborative Learning at the AGO.
+To help us learn more about how and why art makes us feel different emotions, Foyer spoke with Melissa Smith, former Program Curator, Collaborative Learning at the AGO.
 Smith is a longtime advocate of the positive impacts of art and strives to create programs that foster these connections while advocating for accessibility across all communities.

 Person with art rate monitor on wrist

 Foyer: Why does art impact us all differently?
-What different types of museum goers are there?
+What different types of museum-goers are there?

 Smith: Art impacts us all differently because it taps into personal experiences, emotions, and perspectives.
 Our responses can be related to our personal backgrounds, emotional states, cultural contexts, personal taste and engagement.